Website Region of Waterloo

 KNOWLEDGE, SKILLS & ABILITIES REQUIRED

-To assume the role of Engineering Technologist (Traffic), you will have the following profile:
+To assume the role of Senior Engineer (Transportation Planning), you will have the following profile:

-Computer skills using software such as Microsoft Office, Acrobat Reader, and GIS.
+Computer skills with ability to use software such as Microsoft Office, computer-aided design, specialized systems, and computer models.

 Ability to travel within Waterloo Region.

 Ability to adjust hours to attend open houses and deal with emergencies.

 Ability to support and demonstrate the Region’s values.